Daxor Corporation - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2000–2011)

 This chart shows how Daxor Corporation's Asset Resilience Ratio has changed over time.
-See shareholders equity of Daxor Corporation for net asset value and shareholders' equity analysis.
+See DXR equity to assets ratio to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time